Cabernet Cranberry and Blueberry Sauce

 Cranberry Orange Bread with Sweet Orange Glaze — The fresh cranberries in this cranberry orange bread contrast nicely with the sweet orange glaze, making it the perfect blend of sweet and tart!

-Cranberry Orange Bread with Sweet Orange Glaze
+Cranberry Orange Bread with Sweet Orange Glaze.

 Cranberry Bliss Bars {Starbucks Copycat recipe} – Dangerously good and a dead ringer for the Starbucks version!

-Cranberry Bliss Bars {Starbucks Copycat recipe}
+Cranberry Bliss Bars {Starbucks Copycat recipe} on three plates.

 Crustless Cranberry Pie — Somewhere in between pie, cake, and blondies is what you get with this FESTIVE recipe!
-Take advantage of those fresh cranberries!!
+Take advantage of those fresh cranberries!

 Cranberry White Chocolate Chip Bliss Cake — The tartness of the dried cranberries, coupled with their chewiness, are great little surprises to bite into amidst the tender cake crumb.